StackmateNetwork/stackmate.in/content/learn/_index.md

 > We define an electronic coin, as a chain of digital signatures. - Nakamoto (2008)

-All the way down, on the technical level.
-Bitcoin is a ledger of payment conditions (locks, represented by addresses).
-The state of this ledger can be altered by providing a valid digital signature to unlock coin and lock it to a public key of a new owner (their bitcoin address).
-This way, an electronic coin is represented as a constant passing on of the ability to sign on a global ledger, where your private key (a very large prime number), is essentially a special pen that can unlock a certain set of locks aka bitcoin addresses.
+Bitcoin peers maintain a ledger of payment history - tracking movement of coins from one lock (address) to another.
+The state of this ledger can be altered by providing a valid digital signature to unlock coin and subsequently lock it to an address of a new owner.
+This way, an electronic coin at any one point in time, is represented by a chain of signatures that led to its current owner; passing on of the ability to sign on a global ledger, where your private key (a very large prime number), is essentially a <b>special cryptographic pen</b> that can unlock coins locked in your bitcoin address.

 ### A new monetary base